T-RackS Space Delay plugin Review & Music Production Tips

 The sound!
 It just sounds right, most importantly.
 It’s easy to dial in good settings, it’s flexible, and comes equipped with nice presets.
 I’m also in love with the color scheme.
 The green is good, but I like the ‘red and black’ a lot better.

 The ducking feature!
 I can’t speak enough about this feature.
 A common problem you run into when using time-based plugins is crowding the mix.
-You don’t have the problem with the ducking feature, I don’t know what I’d do without it.
+You don’t have that problem with the ducking feature, and I don’t know what I’d do without it.

 How I use T-Racks Space Delay (Gems Right Here) <–

 A lot of people recommend that you use time-based effects as sends.
 I agree it’s a great way to parallel process and save some CPU, but I will say that it gives a different sound than using it as an insert.

 With that said, I do both depending on what I’m trying to achieve and what the track calls for.